pydantic/pydantic/docs/usage/dataclasses.md

 !!! note
     Pydantic dataclasses support [`extra`](model_config.md#extra-attributes) configuration to `ignore`, `forbid`, or `allow` extra fields passed to the initializer.
 However, some default behavior of stdlib dataclasses may prevail.
-    For example, extra fields are omitted when `print`ing a Pydantic dataclass with allowed extra fields.
+    For example, any extra fields present on a Pydantic dataclass using `extra='allow'` are omitted when the dataclass is `print`ed.

 ## Nested dataclasses